My Photography of

 July 30, 2008

 This female spider was found on the window screen on July 30, 2008 and photographed the same day.
-It's been over two years since I've found one of the species, Platycryptus undatus
+It had been over two years since I've found one of the species, Platycryptus undatus

 This time, I got much better photos than I obtained of the last Platycryptus undatus.
-I also made a couple of animations, including the one at the top of this page.
+I also made a couple of animations, including the below.
 I decided to keep her and named her Radinka Onawa.
 Radinka is Slavic for "active one" and Onawa means "wide awake" in Native American.
 I thought those were both quite suiting to her personality.

 December 13, 2008